makeabilitylab/physcomp/arduino/led-on.md

 ## Next Lesson

-In the next lesson, we will learn how to programatically control the output voltage of a digital I/O pin to switch between `LOW` (0V) or `HIGH` (5V) using [`digitalWrite(int pin, int value)`](https://www.arduino.cc/reference/en/language/functions/digital-io/digitalwrite/).
+In the next lesson, we will learn how to programmatically control the output voltage of a digital I/O pin to switch between `LOW` (0V) or `HIGH` (5V) using [`digitalWrite(int pin, int value)`](https://www.arduino.cc/reference/en/language/functions/digital-io/digitalwrite/).

 <span class="fs-6">
 [Next: Blinking an LED with Arduino](led-fade.md){: .btn .btn-outline }